 Rangers play a key role in protecting wildlife, managing protected areas, and resolving human-wildlife conflict.
 Rangers must act within the law and under high ethical standards in order to achieve positive outcomes from both people and nature.
-WWF only supports legitimate law enforcement activities that
+WWF only supports legitimate law enforcement activities that are carried out in a way that respects and protects the human rights of local communities and Indigenous Peoples.
+Certain measures are in place to uphold WWF's high ethical standards, including a risk assessment, mitigation actions, and continuous monitoring throughout implementation.
+Rangers are expected to adhere to the following principles:

 - 1. Act within the law.

 - 2. Ensure accountability.

 - 3. Build ranger capacity

 - 4. Support the welfare of rangers and their families.

-- 5. Partner with local communities.
+- Partner with local communities.

 - 6. Identify, monitor and plan for challenges.

 - 7. Maintain impartiality.

 - 8. Communicate regularly.

 - 9. Sanctions for malfeasance.